lab-brussels-1/HYF-Redesign-Group-3/README.md

 ## General info

 > In this project our first priority is to build our own home page for
-> HackYourFuture Belgium by using BEM/Bootstrap 5 ans and making design
+> HackYourFuture Belgium using latest version of Bootstrap and making the design
 > responsive.
 >
-> Our seconde priority is to work on other pages of the site in order to create
+> Our second priority is to work on other pages of the site in order to create a
-> a full-fledged website that meets all the needs of its users.
+> full-fledged website that meets all the needs of its users.

 ## Screenshots